lachlansimpson/ner/README.md

-National Employment Register database for the
+= National Employment Register database for the
-Ministry of Labour and Human Resource Development Bairiki, Kiribati
+== Ministry of Labour and Human Resource Development, Government of Kiribati

 Software developed and written by Lachlan 'Musicman' Simpson (c)2012